laurentperrinet/Perrinet20PredictiveProcessing/README.md

 precision at any given level on the final outcome.

-Practically, the predictive power of AI in modeling such an agent is revealed by studying deviations from the median behavior within a population of agents.
+Practically, the predictive power of AI in modeling such an agent is revealed by studying deviations from the typical behavior within a population of agents.
 For instance, there are acute differences in the smooth pursuit eye movements (SPEM) between patients from (control) neurotypic or schizophrenic groups.
 First, SPEM are distinct from the